oroinc/documentation/system_requirements.rst

 Software
 ~~~~~~~~

-Oro applications are compatible with most web servers with PHP support, but we recommend the following configuration:
+Oro applications are compatible with most web servers with PHP support, but the following configuration is recommended:

 +-------------------+---------------------------------------------------+
 | *Web Server*      | * `Apache`_ 2.2.x or 2.4.x                        |